-- Risk-Stratified: Uses risk scores to stratify the filtered population (i.e.; entries or transactions).
+- Risk-stratified: Uses risk scores to stratify the data currently displayed in the data table (i.e., entries or transactions, and any applied filters).
 This method is unique to MindBridge and favors high risk and medium risk entries/transactions when creating the sample.

-- Random: Creates a truly random sample from the filtered population (i.e.; entries or transactions).
-Each item in the population has an equal chance of being selected, regardless of their risk level.
+- Random: Creates a truly random sample from the data currently displayed in the data table (i.e., entries or transactions, and any applied filters).
+Each entry/transaction has an equal chance of being selected, regardless of risk level.

 Risk stratification and the 60/40 split

-When the Intelligent Sampler generates a risk-stratified sample, it selects all high-risk scores available to be sampled, and the rest of the sample is split to contain 60% medium risk transactions and 40% low risk.
+When you create a risk-stratified sample, MindBridge selects all high-risk scores available to be sampled (within the scope of the filters applied to the dashboard), and the rest of the sample is split to contain 60% medium risk transactions and 40% low risk.

-When the Intelligent Sampler generates a random sample, the items in the filtered population (i.e.; entries or transactions that have not yet been added to the audit plan) are shuffled, assigned a number by a pseudo-random number generator (PRNG), and then selected based on that randomized number.
+When you create a random sample, the items currently displayed in the data table (i.e.; entries or transactions that have not yet been added to the audit plan, and any applied filters) are shuffled, assigned a number by a pseudo-random number generator (PRNG), and then selected based on that randomized number.

 - The PRNG is configured with a random seed based on system time and other variables;